memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 1. **Full table scan** – how long it takes to count all rows.
 2. **Selective filter** – how long it takes to count only rows where `country='US' AND category='electronics'`.

-> 💡 **Tip for Accurate Benchmarking**

-> To avoid cached results affecting the timing, restart your Spark session (or cluster) before re-running the query below.
-> In Fabric Notebooks: **Stop session** then **New standard session**
-> This ensures a true "cold read" so you can clearly observe the performance improvement after `OPTIMIZE` or `ZORDER`.
-This might take longer considering the cluster warm up time.

 Run the following code:

 ```python